dentarg/auth0-blog/_posts/2018-01-07-reactive-programming-in-python.markdown

 ## What Does Reactive Programming Works?

 Let's take into consideration [ReactiveX](http://reactivex.io/), the most famous implementation of the Reactive Programming paradigm.
-ReactiveX is mainly based in two classes: the `Observable` and `Observer` classes.
+ReactiveX is mainly based on two classes: the `Observable` and `Observer` classes.
 The `Observable` class is the source of data streams or events and the `Observer` class is the one that consumes (or reacts to) the emitted elements.

 ### Observables in Reactive Programming